 There is a cost to list on MLS and it varies widely.
 Keep in mind that only licensed real estate agents and brokers have access, therefore, you will have to go through them to get to the MLS.
 They can charge whatever they want for you to basically be using them for their access.
 Don’t worry – you can still sell your own home and forego the agent commissions, but you aren’t going to get on the MLS for free.

-Discount brokers can also offer clients a low cost to list on MLS, a percentage point or two less than the typical 3% of the sale price that full-service agents charge their clients.
+Discount brokers or flat fee real estate brokers can also offer clients a low cost to list on MLS, a percentage point or two less than the typical 3% of the sale price that full-service agents charge their clients.
 You will pay this commission at the end of your transaction after your home has sold.
 Discount brokers may offer you additional services beyond MLS access.
 They are basically willing to work as a typical full-service agent but at a lower commission.
 For these agents, it’s frequently all about volume.
-They can get more clients in the door with their lower fee, thereby offsetting their discount.
+They can get more clients in the door with their lower fee or marketing flat fee real estate, thereby offsetting their discount.

 For both flat-rate MLS providers and discount brokers, there’s an important factor to remember: you will still need to pay the buyer’s agent their commission at closing.
-As a FSBO, you are really only saving the commission you would pay your agent, the seller’s agent.
+As a FSBO with a flat fee mls listing, you are really only saving the commission you would pay your agent, the seller’s agent.
 The buyer’s agent still expects their standard commission, usually 3%, although, for some, that number may be negotiable.

 Don’t Take Chances.
 List on The MLS.